bitcointranscripts/bitcointranscripts/bitcoin-explained/the-great-consensus-cleanup-revival.md

 Speaker 1: 00:07:30

-yep yeah I used to work with them when I was at blockchain.com, so back in time, blockchain.info.
+Yep yeah I used to work with them when I was at blockchain.com, so back in time, blockchain.info.

 Speaker 0: 00:07:35